KiwiHuman/Steam-Game-Reminder/README.md

 ```
 sudo nano /etc/systemd/system/GameAutoreminder.service
 ```
 in /etc/systemd/system/GameAutoreminder.service input the following.
-Remember to replace `KiwiHuman' with the user that should run the service.
+Remember to replace `KiwiHuman` with the user that should run the service.
 ```
 [Unit]
 Description=Steam game reminder program]